fredwu/fredwu.me-v3/src/pages/blog/2012-01-28-on-hiring-how-to-be-a-non-technical-co-founder.md

 Are you in this for the money?
 Or for something else?
 Wealth is rarely a good motivation for creating great products.

-“It can potentially generate massive revenue and profit” is a big red flag to me when someone pitches their projects.
+"It can potentially generate massive revenue and profit" is a big red flag to me when someone pitches their projects.

 These are the _key_ attributes I look for.
 Things like people connections and experience are also important but not essential.
 What about you?
 Do you look for any particular attributes in your potential co-founder(s)?